Are you passionate about your life? Your job? Your hobbies? What are you passionate about? How do you incorporate those passions into your life?

 Cal: It’s appealing because it’s both simple and daring.
 It tells you that you have a calling, and if you can discover it and muster the courage to follow it, your working life will be fantastic.
 A big, bold move that changes everything: this is a powerful storyline.

 The problem is that we don’t have much evidence that this is how passion works.
-“Follow your passion” assumes: a) you have preexisting passion; and b) if you match this passion to your job then you’ll enjoy that job.
+“Follow your passion” assumes: a) you have preexisting passion, and b) if you match this passion to your job, then you’ll enjoy that job.

 You advocate cultivating your passion, instead of following your passion.
 What are the key differences?

-“Follow” implies that the you discover the passion in advance then go match it to a job.
+“Follow” implies that you discover the passion in advance then go match it to a job.
 At which point, you’re done.

 “Cultivate” implies that you work toward building passion for your job.
 This is a longer process but it’s way more likely to pay dividends.
-It requires you to approach your work like a crafstman.
+It requires you to approach your work like a craftsman.
 Honing your ability, and then leveraging your value, once good, to shape your working life toward the type of lifestyle that resonates with you.

 In your research, what were some of the most common misconceptions you discovered about following your passion?

 The biggest issue I run into is semantic.
 When I say, “don’t follow your passion,” some people get upset because they think I am saying, “don’t follow the goal of being passionate about your work.”
 But I’m not saying this.
 Passion is great.
-I just don’t see a lot of evidence that passion is something that existing naturally waiting to be discovered.
+I just don’t see a lot of evidence that passion is something existing naturally, waiting to be discovered.
 It takes hard work and planning to develop.

 In a recent speech, you told people to, “Do as Steve Jobs did, not as he said.”
 I thought this was great advice.
 Can you expand on it?